nasa/exoscene/README.md

 **exoscene** is a library of classes and utility functions for simulating direct images of exoplanetary systems.
-The package was developed by Neil Zimmerman (NASA/GSFC), with source code contributions from Maxime Rizzo and Christopher Stark.
+The package was developed by Neil Zimmerman (NASA/GSFC), with source code contributions from Maxime Rizzo, Christopher Stark, and Ell Bogat.
 This work was funded in part by a WFIRST CGI Science Investigation Team contract (PI: Margaret Turnbull).

 **exoscene** makes significant use of the Astropy, NumPy, SciPy, and